 Your borough can work with community groups on projects.
 Grants, up to $5,000, are available to IRS-registered 501c designated organizations and tax-exempt public service agencies in the U.S. that are using the power of volunteers to improve the physical health of their community.
 Grants are given in the form of The Home Depot gift cards for the purchase of tools, materials, or services.
 Ideas include veterans services, libraries, repairs to schools, community gardens, and more.
 Click here for more information.
 Application period is open.

 MetLife Foundation: Community-Police Partnership Awards

 Through the MetLife Foundation Community-Police Partnership Awards, MetLife Foundation and LISC identify and honor partnerships that exhibit tangible accomplishments in their efforts to advance the process, outcome, and evaluation of potent police-community collaborations.
 Application period is closed.

 PA K9 Assistance Foundation

 The Foundation can provide K9 teams with necessary training and safety equipment such as K9 bullet proof vests and tracking harnesses that will aid and protect them in the performance of their jobs.
 You can learn more at www.pak9assistance.org.
-Requests considered on an ongoing basis.
+Requests are considered on an ongoing basis.

 The Ben Roethlisberger Foundation

 The Pittsburgh Steelers Quarterback's Foundation supports police and fire departments throughout the U.S. with a particular emphasis on support for K9 units and service dogs.
 Visit http://bigben7.com/the-ben-roethlisberger-foundation for more information.
 Note that this is a paperless process.
+Application period is closed.